andre-lergier/hslu-comppx/README.md

 #### Generating the depth map
 Thanks to the runway HTTP Server we can use our needed model from the browser.
 With some lines of Javascript we can send an image as a blob from the browser to RunwayML.
 Runway then generates a depthmap of the sent image.
 The depthmap is an image with the same dimensions as the input image but is just in grayscale.
-As closer to the camera things are, the darker they are on the depthmap image - as further away, the lighter they are.
+As closer to the camera objects are, the darker they are on the depthmap image - as further away, the lighter they are.

 **Example**
 ![Example Image Depthmap](./doc/depthmap-example.png)

 ## Webapplication :computer:
 We developed a web application using [Vue.js](https://vuejs.org/).
 As a first step the user can upload an image from its computer.
-As soon as the browser created a blob of the image, the magic can begin. :tada:
+As soon as the browser created a blob of the image, the application sends the image to runway and gets back the depthmap of the image.
-`André`
+Using WebGL we project the original image on the canvas element.
+In the shaders, we can recalculate the value of each pixel with the depthmap and the current mouse position.
+That's actually the magic - if the neural network was able to create an accurate depthmap, the effect is quite nice. :tada:

 ## Usage :electric_plug:
 To run the project locally, you have to run the following commands.